-GOAL 1-1: MAINTAIN THE CITY'S CHARACTER Ensure the City of Winter Park maintains its traditional scale and low density residential character while at the same time providing for the most effective provision of services; to promote sustainable community development now and for future generations; to promote conscientious economic development in appropriate locations, to promote quality infill and redevelopment which strengthens the character of the City, to protect sensitive natural areas by directing growth to environmentally appropriate areas, and prohibit those uses which are incompatible.
+GOAL 1-1: MAINTAIN THE CITY'S CHARACTER Ensure the City of Winter Park maintains its traditional scale and residential character while at the same time providing for the most effective provision of services; to promote sustainable community development now and for future generations; to promote conscientious economic development in appropriate locations, to promote quality infill and redevelopment which strengthens the character of the City, to protect sensitive natural areas by directing growth to environmentally appropriate areas, and prohibit those uses which are incompatible.

 OBJECTIVE 1-1.1: Principles for Managing Growth within Planning Horizons.
-The City shall establish a ten-year planning horizon with projected population to provide data for the evaluation and analysis of this Comprehensive Plan and its elements.
+The City shall establish ten-year and twenty-year planning horizons with projected population to provide data for the evaluation and analysis of this Comprehensive Plan and its elements.

-Policy 1-1.1: The following table establishes population projections through the 10 year planning horizon for use in the Data, Inventory and Analysis sections of all Elements of this Comprehensive Plan:
+Policy 1-1.1.1: The following table establishes population projections through the ten-year and twenty-year planning horizons for use in the Data, Inventory and Analysis sections of all Elements of this Comprehensive Plan:

+Table 1-1: Future Population Estimates

+YEAR 2023 2025 2028 2030 2034 2044

-Table 1-1: Future Population Estimates YEAR 20 23 0 0 20 25 1 20 28 1 20 30 2 20 34 2 6 TOTAL PERMANENT POPULATION 30.021 24,090 30,250 28,434 30,500 29,308 30,750 30,508 31,000 32,308
+TOTAL PERMANENT POPULATION 30,021 30,250 30,500 30,750 31,000 31,830